 When you or someone you care about has been seriously injured as a result of medical negligence, you need someone who is not afraid to go to bat for you.
 Remember whom you will be up against.
 Hospitals and other large medical corporations have money and lots of it.
-Not all personal injury law firms have the resources, expertise, or reputation to take on these unique personal injury cases.
+Not all personal injury law firms have the resources, expertise, or reputation to take on these medical malpractice cases.

 We are a family-oriented firm.
 When you work with us, we will welcome you into our family and defend you with the same fervor that someone in that intimate circle merits.
-We recognize that each client brings a unique situation to the table, and, consequently, we customize our approach and solution with each new case.
+We recognize that each client brings a unique situation to the table, and, consequently, our medical malpractice lawyers customize their approach and solution with each new case.

-Economic damages are the more straightforward of the two.
+Economic damages of medical malpractice are straightforward of the two.
 Let’s say you suffer a broken leg due to the negligence of a doctor.